ucla-brain/image-preprocessing-pipeline/README.md

 10. Flat image subtraction and proper DeStripe settings as suggested in www.biorxiv.org/content/10.1101/576595
 11. Isometric voxels (in testing).
 12. 16-bit to 8-bit conversion (in testing).
-13. generate flat.tif file for each channel computationally (in development).
+13. Generate flat.tif file for each channel computationally (in development).
 14. Deconvolution (still researching).

 # Compiling terasticher (optional)